 Ikura Sea Witches by Lauren YS (@squid.licker) and Oneq (@negiyakisoba) located on the corner of Cooke and Auahi streets, Honolulu.

 Kakaako has seen many faces over the years.
 From ancient Hawaiian salt and fish ponds, to industrial canneries and warehouses, to the most happening street art community in Hawaii, the urban Honolulu neighborhood has evolved over and over again.
 Today Kakaako is centered around the arts, culture, and entrepreneurship.
-It is a booming neighborhood that hosts breweries, hipster bars, coffee shops, restaurants, boutique shopping, and world famous street art.
+Murals splash color across nearly every wall, while breweries, coffee shops, and local boutiques fill the streets with energy.

 We started our day in Kakaako at the Bluetree Cafe.
 The cafe offers everything a coffee shop should, including sandwiches and pastries.
 Taking our coffee upstairs we quickly found an empty table to sit at while we became highly caffeinated.